Who we are

 When not at EJA, Chris wears a second hat as Policy Advocate with CASA Forum, and spends her free time following her passion for the surf coast and bush .

-At EJA Danya advises and appears for environment groups concerned about biodiversity protection.
+Danya regularly advises and appears for environment groups, from large ENGOs to local regional groups.
 She also acts in criminal law matters for individuals charged while protesting against logging in Victoria’s native forests.